RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Introduction

 \subsection{Related Literature}

-Inspired by the success of stochastic first-order algorithms for large-scale machine learning, the stochastic forms of second-order optimization have received more attention in the recent literature.
-In this section, we will discuss several stochastic second-order methods and we split them into two categories: quasi-Newton methods and second-order Hessian-based methods.
+Inspired by the success of stochastic first-order algorithms for large-scale data analytics, the stochastic forms of second-order optimization have received more attention in the recent literature.
+In this section, we review several stochastic second-order methods, and we split them into two categories: quasi-Newton methods and second-order Hessian-based methods.

-\textbf{Quasi-Newton Methods:} Instead of doing the expensive computation of the Newton step, quasi-Newton methods approximate the Hessian by using the information obtained from gradient evaluations.
+\textbf{-- Quasi-Newton Methods:} Instead of performing the expensive computation of the Newton step (which involves Hessian inversion), quasi-Newton methods approximate the Hessian by using the information obtained from gradient evaluations.
 BFGS algorithm \cite{broyden1970convergence, fletcher1970new, goldfarb1970family, shanno1970conditioning} is a seminal work of this type.
-Recent works \cite{schraudolph2007stochastic, mokhtari2014res, byrd2016stochastic} in this area has focused on stochastic quasi-Newton methods to obtain curvature information in a computationally inexpensive manner.
-An interesting advancement in this line of work was provided by \cite{moritz2016linearly} who proposed an algorithm based on L-BFGS by incorporating ideas from variance reduction to achieve linear convergence to the optimum.
+Recent works \cite{schraudolph2007stochastic, mokhtari2014res, byrd2016stochastic, moritz2016linearly, bordes2009sgd,sohl2014fast, mokhtari2015global, mokhtari2018iqn, gower2016stochastic, zhao2018stochastic, chang2019accelerated, zhang2021faster} in this area have focused on stochastic quasi-Newton methods to obtain curvature information in a computationally inexpensive manner. \citet{mokhtari2014res} propose a stochastic regularized version of BFGS algorithm to avoid the problem of singular curvature estimates. \citet{byrd2016stochastic} apply sub-sampled Hessian-vector products to stabilize the curvature estimation based on a stochastic limited memory BFGS (L-BFGS) algorithm.
+Another advancement in this line of work is provided by \citet{moritz2016linearly} who propose an algorithm based on L-BFGS by incorporating ideas from stochastic variance-reduced gradient (SVRG) to achieve linear convergence to the optimum. \citet{gower2016stochastic} employ the idea of SVRG to propose a stochastic block BFGS algorithm using sketching techniques and show practical speed-ups for common machine learning problems.
+Based on the algorithm structure of \cite{moritz2016linearly}, \citet{zhao2018stochastic} propose a coordinate transformation framework to analyze stochastic L-BFGS type algorithms and present improved convergence rates and computational complexities.
+Using momentum for L-BFGS \citet{chang2019accelerated} prove an accelerated linear convergence rate with better dependence on the condition number.
+For non-convex optimization, \citet{zhang2021faster} propose a novel stochastic quasi-Newton method with an improved stochastic first-order oracle complexity for reaching an $\epsilon$ first-order stationary point.